 MSL Fusion Construction

-Monocoque Structural Laminate (MSL) fusion construction is an industry leading manufacturing process used in premium inflatable stand up paddle boards.
+Monocoque Structural Laminate (MSL) fusion construction is the industry leader when it comes to manufacturing process'.
+It is used as the construction method of choice for premium inflatable stand up paddle boards.
 Boards made with this advanced technology and manufacturing process have the best of both worlds when it comes to durability and performance.

-Double layer boards are made by gluing yet another layer of more rigid PVC to coat the entire paddle board.
+Double layer boards are made by gluing an additional layer of more rigid PVC on top of that first layer, coating the entire paddle board a second time.
 This results in a board that is far more rigid and durable, however much heavier.
 It also can introduce air pockets and cosmetic flaws during the gluing process and is vulnerable to delamination as the adhesives break down.

 This brings us to MSL Fusion construction that provides the best of both worlds.
 MSL fusion does away with hand applying the first layer of soft PVC.
-Instead, the drop stitch core is covered in a strong adhesive before a strong layer of rigid PVC is added to the board.
+Instead, the drop stitch core is covered in a strong adhesive to act as the first layer.
+That is followed by a second layer of strong rigid PVC.
 This is much like the PVC used in the second layer of traditional dual layer boards, however it is machine laminated and fused onto the board.
 This eliminates any potential imperfections of the hand gluing process and gives the board a perfect cosmetic finish and look.
-Just like double layer construction, rigidity, strength and durability is drastically increased over single layer boards by adding a layer of strong PVC.
+Just like double layer construction, rigidity, strength and durability is drastically increased over single layer boards by adding a layer of strong and rigid PVC.
 At the same time the board is kept far lighter by using the machine lamination and eliminating the need to first coat the board in a soft layer of PVC.
 Due to the layer of rigid PVC, this soft PVC layer is redundant and does not serve much purpose on dual layer boards.

 For the ultimate in long lasting lightweight durability, Solstice paddle boards is proud to make MSL fusion our premium construction method of choice.
 It strikes the perfect mix between maintaining a lightweight construction similar to single layer boards, while providing the strength, durability and rigidity of dual layer boards.